 When I started learning how to build websites over 15 years ago, it was by trial and error.
-Like many Professional Web Developers who are self thought, I didn’t know much about conversion optimization, typography, vertical spacing, and the countless other ingredients that makes a great website.
+Like many Professional Web Developers who are self taught, I didn’t know much about conversion optimization, typography, vertical spacing, and the countless other ingredients that make a great website.

 Some of these standards have become Read more »

 179,000 plus impressions in Google Search and barely 500 clicks!
 That’s the worst I’ve seen.

 It’s like tending a Gold Mine and coming up empty everyday.
 This is the slow strangulation happening to a site I recently did some work on.
 I’m so unhappy about this, I decided to write this post to help other site owners avoid this problem.

 At site launch these basics must be addressed

 Do you know how to access your Webmaster Tools Account (WMT)?
 Do you even have an account?

 A standard inclusion on any new website that I develop is WMT setup, XML sitemap creation, sitemap submission to WMT and ongoing site monitoring through the platform.

 These simple set of tasks can Read more »

 Web Hosting is a term for the service of storing and serving up the files of a website.
 The service provider is referred to as a Web Host.
 Godaddy, Blue Host, and Hostgator are examples of website hosting service providers.